Tinnitus Hearing Loss

 Treatment for Tinnitus

-Retraining Therapy for Tinnitus
+Tinnitus Retraining Therapy

 While tinnitus has no known cure, the condition can be managed with the proper treatment.
 Tinnitus retraining therapy has shown promise in helping individuals manage the condition.
 This type of therapy aims to help decrease the perception of the ringing sensation by retraining the brain's response to the sound.
 Through acceptance and commitment therapy (ACT), a type of psychological counseling, individuals are able to habituate themselves to tinnitus symptoms.

-However, diagnosis is the first step to manage tinnitus effectively, and it begins with a thorough hearing test performed by a licensed audiologist.
+However, diagnosis is the first step to manage tinnitus symptoms effectively, and it begins with a thorough hearing test performed by a licensed audiologist.
 These evaluations enable you to choose the most appropriate treatment for tinnitus.

 Hearing Aids and Habituation for Tinnitus

 If you or someone you care about is experiencing persistent ringing in the ears, we are here to offer assistance.
 Many individuals approach us feeling hopeless and frustrated, believing that nothing can be done to alleviate their tinnitus.
-It's important to note that the perceived loudness or annoyance of tinnitus is not necessarily permanent.
+It's important to note that the perceived loudness or annoyance of tinnitus symptoms is not necessarily permanent.

 Dr. McWilliams, a leading tinnitus expert in Northern California, provides tinnitus evaluation and treatment through therapy, using state-of-the-art cutting-edge equipment and technology-based practices.
 Through her expertise, patients can change their perception of tinnitus, leading to reduced bother or even complete relief for some.
-While 20% of the population has tinnitus, only 10% of those have bothersome tinnitus that affects their quality of life.
+While 20% of the population has tinnitus, only 10% of those have bothersome tinnitus symptoms that affect their quality of life.

 In addition to hearing aids, we offer habituation as another treatment for tinnitus.
 To learn more about this, we invite you to watch a short video featuring our owner and Doctor of Audiology, Dr. Kirsten McWilliams.